Secodis/TSS-WEB/Controls/SecImpl_Data-Security.md

 ## {{site.TITLE_IMPL_DATASEC_ENCRYPT-TANSIT}}

 1. All external communication MUST only be possile via TLS/HTTPS.
-3. In cases where access requires HTTPS, requests via HTTP MUST be redirected to HTTPS.
+2. In cases where access requires HTTPS, requests via HTTP MUST be redirected to HTTPS.
 This SHOULD be implemented with a permanent redirection (HTTP 301).
-4. HTTPS servers MUST only support current secure ciphers and protocols.
+3. HTTPS servers MUST only support current secure ciphers and protocols.
 Insecure or deprecated ones (e.g. SSLv2, TLSv1.0, TLSv1.1 and RC4 cipher) MUST be deactivated [^1].
-5. Effective TLS settings MUST be periodically tested using a suitable tool [^2].
+4. External Websites MUST receive at least an "A" rating from the SSLLabs Server Test[^2] which MUST be periodically re-tested.
+Internal Websites SHOULD use another test tool to verify their settings.
-6. Confidential data MUST only be sent within the HTTP request body (e.g. via HTTP POST) or header but not within URLs.
+5. Confidential data MUST only be sent within the HTTP request body (e.g. via HTTP POST) or header but not within URLs.
-7. Transmission on untrusted channels (e.g. the Internet) MUST
+6. Transmission on untrusted channels (e.g. the Internet) MUST
     - only be possible with HTTPS using valid certificates.
     - using HTTP Strict Transport Security (HSTS) headers and
     - only be sent with anti-caching response headers (see [{{site.TITLE_MATERIAL_SECHEADER}}]({{site.URL_MATERIAL_SECHEADER}})).